-For the ultimate simplicity, try planting in containers, using Miracle-Gro® Moisture Control® Potting Mix, which can help protect plants from both over- and under-watering.
+To boost your chances of success to their greatest height, the key is to use a power combo of top-quality soil and just the right plant food.
+Try growing in containers (it makes the whole process super-simple) filled with Miracle-Gro® Moisture Control® Potting Mix, which can help protect plants from both over- and under-watering.
 A month after planting, begin giving plants a little boost of nutrition by mixing Miracle-Gro® Water Soluble All Purpose Plant Food in with the water in your watering can (be sure to follow label directions).

 Here are some of the best plants for beginners:

-Leaf lettuce: Leaf lettuce varieties such as Buttercrunch, Romaine, and Red Sails mature relatively quickly, and you can actually start harvesting as soon as leaves are large enough to nibble.
+Leaf lettuce: Leaf lettuce varieties such as Buttercrunch, romaine, and red leaf mature relatively quickly, and you can actually start harvesting as soon as leaves are large enough to nibble.
 Lettuces grow well in containers, with shallow roots that don't need deep pots to thrive.

 Radishes: One of the fastest crops, radishes are ready to harvest in about three weeks.
 (As a bonus, you can eat the leafy tops as greens.)
 Because radishes grow so quickly, instead of planting all of the seeds at once, try sowing a few every week or two so you'll be able to harvest continuously for a longer period.
 Radishes grow well in both beds and pots.